 The holiday you’ve long had on the horizon is now a glorious finish line with all the fanfare.
 But when you finally get there, you get sick.
 It’s so unfair!
 But why does this so often happen?
-Was it “that person” on the plane who coughed and spluttered in your direction who’s now forced you into illness?
-Or, does the reason lie elsewhere?
+Was it “that person” on the plane who coughed and spluttered in your direction - yes, you have an 80% chance of catching that bug too if they're seated close by - or, does the reason lie elsewhere?

 As we lower our stress levels and sink into the joy of some much-needed time off, we switch off our sympathetic nervous system.
 To spin all the plates in our lives, we may well have been running on stress hormones.
 We’ve been sharp and focused, and our body’s defence mechanisms have had to work efficiently.
 Adrenaline helps to heave us over deadlines, encouraging our immune system to defend us against any infections that might slow us down.
 Cortisol is another clever hormone our adrenal glands make, one that controls our mood, motivation and fear and helps us in dealing with stress.